Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/psp22.md

 title: PSP22
 ---

-This example shows how you can reuse the implementation of [psp22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token (in the same way you can reuse
+This example shows how you can reuse the implementation of [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token.
-[psp721](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp721) and [psp1155](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp1155)).
 Also, this example shows how you can customize the logic, for example, to reject transferring tokens to `hated_account`.

 ## Step 1: Include dependencies